-In this article, we will explore the key differences between program management and project management, shedding light on their unique characteristics, responsibilities, and the ways in which they contribute to the overall success of an organization.
+In this article, we will explore the key differences between program management and project management, shedding light on their unique characteristics, responsibilities, and the ways they contribute to the overall success of an organization.

 Project Management vs Program Management